lunageens/B-Three-Index-DBMS/README.md

 - CACHE_SIZE: Represents the size of the cache used for managing Page Directory entries.
 This cache helps optimize the retrieval of page-related information within the database.

 ### 5.2.
 The **test** package:
 This package contains testing of the different CRUD operations and requires additional attention.
+The testing is done in two tests:
+- The first test, _test_CRUD_singleRecord_, inserts, read, updates and deletes a single record.
+It also inserts and reads a second one.
+This test passes.
+- In the second test, _test_CRUD_Database_, serves as a practical example or test scenario for showcasing the functionality of the database-related classes and operations within the main package.
+It creates a fake database in a CSV file.
+The execution block creates an instance of the Controller class, representing the Object-Relational Mapping (ORM) for a database stored in a file named 'test_CRUD_Database.bin'.
+The script then defines a sample record and schema, demonstrating the structure of the data to be inserted into the database.
+It proceeds to use the Controller instance (orm) to insert the record into the database, followed by committing the changes.
+Finally, the code prints the time taken for the database operation and the size of the resulting 'database.bin' file.
+Then, the CRUD operations are preformed.
+This test fails and we have yet to find the bug in our code.
+Note that if you want to correctly rerun this test, u should remove the output bin and csv file every time.

 ## 6. Contributing
-A project of ... for the course Database Systems of professor Len Feremans from the University of Antwerp.
+A project of Ruben for the course Database Systems of professor Len Feremans from the University of Antwerp.